Community pharmacist vaccination

 - the reduction of acute and chronic zoster-associated pain

 The approved zoster vaccine is Zostavax.
-More information can be found on the IMAC factsheet Quick answers to frequent Zostavax questions and Chapter 22 Zoster (herpes zoster/shingles) in the Immunisation Handbook 2017.
+Refer to the IMAC fact sheet Quick answers to frequent Zostavax questions and Chapter 23 Zoster (herpes zoster/shingles) in the current Immunisation Handbook.
+Pharmacist vaccinators are not able to claim for administration of this vaccine to individuals who meet the National Immunisation Schedule eligibility criteria.Æ

 Delivering a vaccination service in a community pharmacy

-When planning a vaccine delivery service the community pharmacist needs to consider vaccine storage, staff training, the physical requirements in regard to consultation and waiting space, and emergency and vaccine equipment.
+When planning a vaccine delivery service the community pharmacist needs to consider vaccine storage, staff training, the physical requirements regarding consultation and waiting space, and emergency and vaccine equipment.

 Cold chain management